Average reading time 10 minutes

 As cars get connected, people will inevitably think of them differently.

 They will be "computers you can sit inside," according to futurologist Aric Dromi.
 This will have dramatic implications.

 Think about it for a minute.

 They might pay for fuel passively with no driver involvement thanks to technology such as Host Card Emulation (HCE), which turns a card into software and tokenizes it to make the transaction more secure.

 Longer-term, connected cars could transform the relationship between the individual and the city.
-Cars become nodes in a network, and so people might have to cede some of their decision-making power to the city itself.
+Cars become nodes in a network, so people might have to cede some of their decision-making power to the town itself.